Measured savings across 11 LLMs — Claude Opus 4.7 to Gemini Flash.→ See per-model data

 Try It Yourself

-Paste any text into our playground and see the compression in action — no signup required.
+Paste any text into our playground and see the compression in action.
+No signup required.

 Start compressing →